nathan-hello/personal-site/docs.md

 This will push it to prod.

-Blogs will be at `.com/author/yyyy/mm/dd/title`
+Blogs will be at `.com/author/yyyy/mm/dd/title`.

+If you want to verify that there are no errors, run `npm run build`, fix any errors, and then push.
+There are going to be a bunch of warns, don't worry about that.

 ## Things that matter: